 Fairfield, Connecticut Alcohol Rehab Centers and Drug Centers

-There are many misconceptions surrounding substance abuse and addiction.
+There are many misconceptions surrounding substance misuse and addiction.
 The truth is that drug use and alcoholism affect people from all communities and walks of life.
 Despite the fact that local governments in Connecticut pass legislation attempting to curb the drug epidemic in the state, deaths caused by overdose are still on the rise.
 It’s important to know that you’re not alone in your journey toward recovery.
-Support is available to you at Fairfield drug rehab locations.
+Support is available to you at many drug rehab locations.

 Residential Treatment Programs

 A residential treatment program is also known as an inpatient care facility.
 These programs are ideal for people who need around-the-clock care from trained staff or those who want to get away from temptations in their current environment.
-Individuals can focus on recovery and achieving sobriety by eliminating all the distractions from their daily lives and entering an inpatient drug rehab in Fairfield, CT..
+Individuals can focus on recovery and achieving sobriety by eliminating all the distractions from their daily lives and entering an inpatient drug rehab.
 In the program, medical professionals manage care during detox and withdrawal.
 From there, patients can receive ongoing medical care as well as counseling — in a group and individually — to learn coping skills and habits that can assist them when they’re ready to head back to their lives outside of the facility.
 These programs can last days, weeks or months, depending on the patient’s needs.

 Partial Hospitalization Programs